-The Cricut Engraving Tool allows you to do all kinds of projects with your Cricut Maker that you may never have dreamed are possible.
+The Cricut Maker Engraving Tool allows you to do all kinds of projects with your Cricut Maker that you may never have dreamed are possible.
 It can engrave acrylic, wood, and my favorite, metals.
 I love engraving metals SO much, I just spent the summer writing a book all about it.
-And in the process of experimenting and crafting, I discovered what I think are the best tools and supplies for engraving with your Cricut Maker.
+And in the process of experimenting and crafting, I discovered what I think are the best tools and supplies for engraving with your Cricut Maker or Cricut Maker 3.

-- Cricut Engraving Tool (w/ housing) *OR the Engraving Tip (w/o housing)
+- Cricut Engraving Tool (w/ quickswap housing) *OR the Cricut Engraving Tip (w/o housing)

 - Strong Grip Mat *- This is recommended for engraving, however, you can use a new standard grip mat and just tape your blank down well.